 Inside the brake assemblies, the hydraulic pressure is converted back to mechanical force and the disc or drum’s friction material is pushed against the disc or drum which then stops the scooter.

-With mechanical brakes there is a cable that runs from the lever down to the wheel.
+With mechanical brakes, there is a cable that runs from the lever down to the wheel.
 When you squeeze the brake lever the length of the cable shortens which squeezes the caliper (in disc brakes).
-Or, activates a piston which pushes the brake shoes (in a drum) outward against the braking surface which slows the scooter to a stop.
+Or, activates a piston that pushes the brake shoes (in a drum) outward against the braking surface which slows the scooter to a stop.